tasostasos/spring-boot-ref-app/README.md

 Have in mind that the endpoint requires keycloak authentication
 ##older kafka brokers do not support headers needed for JSON serializers/deserializers such as spotify/kafka docker image.
 (Json Serializers pass headers such as _TypeId_ ,older kafka brokers throw 'Magic v1 do not support headers')

+All required endpoints for testing the application are in src/main/resources/postman/endpoints.json (import in postman)